-The documented history of the Kingdom begins with 747 AD with Guru Padsambhava also known as Guru Rinpoche who made his legendary trip from Tibet across the mountains flying on a tigress's back.
-He arrived in Paro valley at Taktsang Lhakhang also known as Tiger's Nest.
-Guru Rinpoche is not only recognized as the founder of the Nyingmapa religious school but also considered to be second Buddha.
-In the ensuing centuries, many great masters preached the faith resulting in full bloom of Buddhism by the middle ages.
-Although sectarian at first, the country was eventually unified under Drukpa Kagyupa sect of Mahayana Buddhism by saint/administrator Shabdrung Ngawang Namgyal in the 17th century.
-Ngawang Namgyal codified a comprehensive system of laws and built a chain of Dzongs which guarded each valley during unsettled times and now serving as the religious and administrative centre of the region.
+The documented history of the kingdom can be traced back to 747 AD, with the arrival of Guru Padmasambhava, also known as Guru Rinpoche.
+According to legend, he made a remarkable journey from Tibet, crossing the mountains while riding on the back of a tigress, eventually arriving in the Paro Valley at Taktsang Lhakhang, famously known as the Tiger's Nest.
+Guru Rinpoche is not only credited as the founder of the Nyingmapa religious school but is also revered as a second Buddha.
+Over the ensuing centuries, many revered masters propagated the faith, resulting in the flourishing of Buddhism by the middle ages.
+Although initially divided along sectarian lines, the nation eventually came together under the Drukpa Kagyupa sect of Mahayana Buddhism, which Shabdrung Ngawang Namgyal, a saint and administrator, led in the 17th century.
+Ngawang Namgyal introduced a comprehensive system of laws and constructed a network of Dzongs, which served as religious and administrative centers while guarding each valley during turbulent times.

-During the next two centuries civil wars intermittently broke out and the regional Governors became increasingly more powerful.
-At the end of 19th century, Trongsa Governor overcame all his rivals and soon afterwards recognized as the overall leader of Bhutan.
-The Governor of Trongsa, Sir Ugyen Wangchuck, was elected as the first King of Bhutan in 1907 by an assembly of representatives of the monastic community, civil servants and people.
-The country has now the system of constitutional monarchy.
+Subsequently, over the next two centuries, intermittent civil wars erupted, and regional governors gained increasing power.
+Towards the end of the 19th century, the Trongsa Governor emerged victorious over his rivals and was acknowledged as the paramount leader of Bhutan.
+Sir Ugyen Wangchuck, the Governor of Trongsa, was elected as the first King of Bhutan in 1907 through a gathering of representatives from the monastic community, civil servants, and the people.
+This marked the establishment of the country's constitutional monarchy.

-Bhutan’s medieval and modern history is better documented than its ancient history, but is no less exotic.
-This is a time of warlords, feuds, giant fortresses and castles, with intrigue, treachery, fierce battles and extraordinary pageantry all playing feature roles.
-The country’s recent history begins with a hereditary monarchy that was founded in the 20th century and continued the country’s policy of isolationism.
-It was not until the leadership of the third king that Bhutan emerged from its medieval heritage of serfdom and seclusion.
-Until the 1960s the country had no national currency, no telephones, no schools, no hospitals, no postal service and certainly no tourists.
-Development efforts have now produced all these – plus a national assembly, airport, roads and a national system of health care.
-Despite the speed of modernisation, Bhutan has maintained a policy of careful, controlled growth in an effort to preserve its national identity.
-The government has cautiously accepted tourism, TV and the internet and is set to embark on perhaps its biggest challenge – democracy.
+Bhutan's medieval and modern history is more extensively documented than its ancient history, yet it is no less captivating.
+This era is characterized by warlords, conflicts, imposing fortresses and castles, intrigue, betrayals, fierce battles, and grand pageantry.
+The country's recent history begins with the establishment of a hereditary monarchy in the 20th century, which continued the policy of isolationism.
+It was only under the leadership of the third king that Bhutan transitioned away from its medieval legacy of serfdom and seclusion.
+Until the 1960s, the country lacked a national currency, telephones, schools, hospitals, postal services, and tourists.
+Development efforts have since introduced all these amenities, including a national assembly, an airport, roads, and a comprehensive healthcare system.
+Despite rapid modernization, Bhutan has maintained a prudent, controlled growth policy to safeguard its unique national identity.
+The government has cautiously embraced tourism, television, and the internet and is now poised to undertake one of its most significant challenges - the embrace of democracy.